-Or better yet, back-up your data as soon as you made any changes on it.
+Or better yet, back-up your data as soon as you made any changes to it.
 Research online services that allow you to backup your files in the cloud or remotely.
-Copy your files in a rewritable CDs or Zip disks.
+Copy your files to rewritable CDs or Zip disks.
 You can never tell when you will have a glitch and would need to restore the entire site.
 Or if you are running an online business and using a web host, you never know what disaster may strike them that will erase your data on their servers.

-One time when the design team uploaded our site, they saw a huge blank space in what should have been text of an article.
+One time when the design team uploaded our site, they saw a huge blank space in what should have been the text of an article.
 They couldn’t understand what happened because the preview page looked just fine, but the page when uploaded became distorted.
 Luckily, a back-up was made before the changes were done and they were able to restore our site.

 Keep a back-up copy of your data offsite.
-It is not enough that you back-up your data regularly, you must keep a copy of it offsite ¡V be it in your car, bank, mother’s house, or husband’s office.
+It is not enough that you back-up your data regularly, you must keep a copy of it offsite — be it in your car, bank, mother’s house, or husband’s office.
 Always photocopy your most important documents.
 You may also scan them and put everything in a CD or Zip disk.
 If your data is significant, consult with a technology expert on data storage alternatives.
 If disaster strikes your home and your office is destroyed, you will still have your important documents intact.

 Consider renting a safety box in your bank.
-Corollary to the advice above, you may wish to rent a safety box to store your most important documents, such as business registration, tax papers, licenses and others.
+A corollary to the advice above, you may wish to rent a safety box to store your most important documents, such as business registration, tax papers, licenses and others.
 Safety box rentals range from $30 to $75 a year, but it can give you a feeling of security.
 Don’t forget, though, to photocopy documents that you place in your box so you have a record of what’s in there.
 And of course, do not lose the key!